-10.2.1.
-The start date for your course is the date on which you commence your programme of study.
+- 10.2.1.
+The start date for your course is the date on which the course commences at the Trust.
 You will be notified of this by your Course Administrator.
-New students are also required to attend Welcome Week (Monday 14th to Friday 18th September 2020), to ensure you are fully enrolled and clinical induction has been attended before teaching commences.

-- 10.2.2.
-All students are required to enrol or re-enrol on their programme of study each academic year before learning activities commence. - 10.2.3 Students will be informed of their selections of modules or programme elements at the time of enrolment or re-enrolment.
-Completion of the MyTap registration process involves agreeing to these and to the associated fee.
+New students are also required to attend Welcome Week (Monday 22 to Saturday 27 September 2025), to ensure you are fully enrolled and clinical induction has been attended before teaching commences. - 10.2.2.
+All students, including those required to undertake assessment only, are required to enrol or re-enrol on their programme of study each academic year before learning activities and assessments commence. - 10.2.3 Students will be informed of their selections of modules or programme elements at the time of enrolment or re-enrolment.
+Completion of the MyTAP registration process involves agreeing to these and to the associated fee.
 Students will be unable to remove modules from their year of study once they have completed enrolment or re-enrolment. - 10.2.4.
-Students will be asked to present identification when attending to enrol on the course.
+Students will be asked to present identification when attending to enrol on thecourse.
 Guidance on acceptable identification will be provided to students prior to their registering. - 10.2.5.
 Students will be provided with a student card after enrolment.
-A charge may be levied for a replacement student card. - 10.2.6.
+A charge will be levied for a replacement student card. - 10.2.6.
 Upon completion of their course, a student's card will be deactivated and access to Trust resources will be removed. - 10.2.7.
 Students who fail to complete (re)enrolment (including setting up the instalment payment of the course fees) by the due date risk being withdrawn from their course.
-The deadline for online enrolment may be set individually for different courses and will be communicated to applicants.
-However, any student who fails to enrol within 28 days of the start of the academic year may be withdrawn from the course.
+The deadline for online enrolment is within 28 days following the start date of your course.
+Any student who fails to enrol in this timeframe may be withdrawn from the course.